Buy Falor Handbags

 I recently purchased an interesting postcard advertising waterproof jackets made from "aeroplane cloth" by an as yet unrecorded Peter Falor of the Peter Falor Company in Kansas City MO.
 The card itself is unused and undated but is in beautiful condition considering its age.
 It is easily readable and still has vibrant red coloring on it.
 It is amazing what could be bought for less the $4.50 way back when!
 If you have any information about where this Falor fits in the tree or have any other interesting Falor related items like this postcard please contact Webmaster.
 Added 8/6/2006

-Here is the front and here is the back of the postcard.
+Here is the front and back of the postcard:

 Tracing Your Ancestors with the 1790-1810 US Census